 Craig Kolkebeck holds a B.A. in music from St. Lawrence University and an M.A. in Theatre Arts from the University of Texas.
 He is the former Artistic Director for Teatro Los Pobres and the Southwest Repertory Organization.
 He is a SAG/AFTRA/AEA member professional actor and has been a professional director for some 30 years.
 His productions have ranged from the smallest of warehouse stages to multi-million dollar venues in the theme park live action stunt show arena here in the U.S., as well as Holland, Germany, Japan and Russia.

-With his new position as Artistic Director of Lee Street Theatre, he hopes to develop an integrated program with the Department of Theatre Arts that will provide more opportunities for theatre students as performers, designers, and theatre practitioners.
+As Artistic Director of Lee Street Theatre, he hopes to develop an integrated program with the Department of Theatre Arts that will provide more opportunities for theatre students as performers, designers, and theatre practitioners.

 Caitlin Billings, Marketing Director